sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 Pace -> Output: Smooth Render
 {{< /d2 >}}

-The goal is to stay accurate without overwhelming the screen during instability.

 ## Aesthetics, Motion, and Sound

-With some data issues resolved, I could focus on making it look good.

 Animations use interpolation instead of snapping to the next state.
 Country rankings slide into position.
 Percentages ease between values.
 Even small UI transitions are smoothed out.
 These details significantly improve the polish of the stream, but it is definitely a balancing act.
 Too much movement can distract from the visual effect of the map itself, so getting this right required some restraint.